Reviewed by

 3. Liaison Office

 A foreign company can set up a liaison office in India for all liaison activities.
-The parent company (the foreign company) is responsible for covering all expenses of the liaison office through foreign remittances.
+The parent company covers all expenses through foreign remittances.
 Approvals are now handled by AD Category-I Banks under RBI's delegated powers.
-The foreign company must have a minimum net worth of Rs.
-40 lakh and a 3-year profit track record.
+The foreign company must have a minimum net worth of USD 50,000 and a 3-year profit track record.

-• It should file the English version of the certificate of incorporation/registration or MOA or AOA and its latest audited balance sheet, attested by the Indian Embassy or Notary Public in the country of registration.
+• File the English version of Certificate of Incorporation, MoA/AoA, and the latest audited balance sheet — attested by the Indian Embassy or Notary Public.

-• All expenses should be met entirely through inward remittances of foreign exchange from the Head Office located outside India.
+• All expenses must be met through inward foreign remittances from the Head Office.

-• Representing the parent company or group company in India.
+• Representing the parent or group company in India

 4. Project Office

-A foreign company can establish a project office in India to execute specific projects awarded to them by an Indian Company.
-Nevertheless, to establish such a project office, the foreign company may need to obtain approval from the Reserve Bank of India.
+A foreign company can establish a project office in India to execute specific contracts awarded by an Indian company.
+RBI approval may be required.

-• The project should be funded directly by an inward remittance from abroad.
+• Project funded by inward remittance from abroad, OR

-• A company or Indian entity providing the contract has been granted a term loan by an Indian bank or a Public Financial Institution for the project.
+• An Indian company has secured a term loan from an Indian bank or a Public Financial Institution.

 5. Branch Office